jupyter/jupyter_client/docs/messaging.rst

 General Message Format
 ======================

-A message is composed of four dictionaries.
+A message is composed of five dictionaries.

 Message Header
 --------------